-- Upon your arrival, please wait outside WSC 106/108 (D4/15 on the Keele Campus Map). - The test will take place only in these two rooms. - Once the rooms are set up for the test, you will be allowed for entry ( $\approx 11:30$ ). - You may only bring to your seat: - A valid photo ID (e.g., YU card, driver license, health card, passport) Without a valid photo ID upon checks, you will be denied to continue with the test. - Stationary (e.g., pen, pencil, eraser) - Sketch paper (blank on both sides).
-You will be asked to return the sketch paper at the end of the test. - Water bottle - Mobile device (for Duo Mobile verification only) During the test, always put the device face-down. - All other personal belongings should be placed in front of the lab room.
+- You may only bring to your seat: - A valid photo ID (e.g., YU card, driver license, health card, passport) Without a valid photo ID upon checks, you will be denied to continue with the test. - Stationary (e.g., pen, pencil, eraser) - Sketch paper (blank on both sides). - Water bottle - Mobile device (for Duo Mobile verification only) During the test, always put the device face-down. - All other personal belongings should be placed in front of the lab room.

-- As soon as you are seated, login into a machine (using your EECS account), and then use a web browser (e.g., Firefox) to login into the Section Z eClass site (using your PPY account). - First complete the quiz on academic integrity ( $\approx 1$ minute). - The written test will be opened for submission at 11:35 AM. - This is a closed-book test: use of any internet resources or notes is forbidden. - You are forbidden to use the Rodin IDE during the test. - The written test will be closed for submission at 12:15 PM. - In principle, there will be no questions allowed during the test. - $\bullet$ TAs will $\underline{\mathbf{not}}$ answer questions. - If really necessary, Jackie will respond to your question, but you may just be advised to read the question(s) again more carefully.
+- As soon as you are seated, login into a machine (using your EECS account), and then use a web browser (e.g., Firefox) to login into the Section Z eClass site (using your PPY account). - First complete the quiz on academic integrity (≈ 1 minute). - The written test will be opened for submission at 09:00. - This is a closed-book test: use of any internet resources or notes is forbidden. - You are forbidden to use the TLA+ IDE during the test. - The written test will be closed for submission at 09:50. - In principle, there will be no questions allowed during the test. - \bullet TAs will $\underline{\mathbf{not}}$ answer questions. - If really necessary, Jackie will respond to your question, but you may just be advised to read the question(s) again more carefully.